• Skip to main content

 Home Stories: Trona Freeman – Pinterest-worthy minimalism and the #councilhousecreative

-April 2, 2020 Rebekah Killigrew Home Stories
+April 2, 2020 Rebekah Killigrew Home Stories, People

 Trona Freeman lives in a beautiful light and airy home located in a small town at the very edge of the West Lothian/North Lanarkshire border: “which is handily equidistant to Edinburgh and Glasgow,” she says.